What is pH and why does it matter to your Skincare?

 What is the right pH for our skin?

 Everything in nature is about balance, and that is also true when it comes to our skin.
 Achieving the delicate Ying and Yang of beautiful skin may come down to maintaining the right pH balance.
-So, what is the right pH level of healthy skin?
-On a scale of 0 to 14, the ideal state is slightly acidic and is around pH 4.7 according to experts but can vary between pH 4 and pH 7 for a normal and healthy skin.
+So, what is the right pH level for healthy skin?
+On a scale of 0 to 14, the ideal state is slightly acidic and is around pH 4.7 according to experts but can vary between pH 4 and pH 7 for normal and healthy skin.
 In general, anything below 7 is considered acidic, while anything with a pH greater than 7 is considered alkaline.
 It’s important to know that while the differences between pH numbers might seem small, the pH scale is logarithmic, which means a tenfold increase multiplied by 10 separates each pH number.
-That is why pH 4 is 100 times more powerful than a pH 6.
+That is why pH 4 is 100 times more powerful than pH 6.

 Why is the skin’s pH important?

 The term pH stands for ‘potential hydrogen’ and measures how much alkaline or acid is in a substance.
 It concerns the activity of hydrogen ions in a water-based solution.
-Hydrogen makes up two thirds of water, water being two hydrogen molecules plus an oxygen molecule.
+Hydrogen makes up two-thirds of water, water being two hydrogen molecules plus an oxygen molecule.
 The reason our skin is slightly more acidic is thanks to a fine protective layer on its surface, called the acid mantle.
 Imagine your skin as a protective cocktail of fatty acids from the sebaceous glands combined with amino and lactic acids from sweat.
-This creates an acidic barrier that protects our skin from bacteria, viruses and other pollutants.
+This creates an acidic barrier that protects our skin from bacteria, viruses, and other pollutants.
 If the acid mantle is out of balance or weak, it could lead to an array of skin problems.
 Skin’s acidic pH also plays a role in keeping its delicate microbiome balanced.
-An acidic microbiome makes it more difficult for harmful pathogens to multiply, and lets the good one’s flourish.
+An acidic microbiome makes it more difficult for harmful pathogens to multiply and lets the good ones flourish.

 Healthy Eating and the pH of Healthy Skin?